alexkravets/ants/README.md

 # ants
-Collection of concerns and helpers for Rails + Mongoid website development
+Collection of concerns and helpers for Rails + Mongoid + Character web development